fsandx/moodybooks/README.md

 # moodybooks
-Exploring segmentation of books by reviews
+Exploring a moody classification of books, by analyzing reviews.
+BookSpider.py - used for collecting

 ## Visualisation 1: Most occuring mood word
 ```python